paulo-desouza/discord-music-bot/README.md

-## Cherry MC
+## Cherry MC  -  Discord Music Bot

-Cheery music bot for your discord group parties!
+Music bot for your discord group parties!
 Great for studying, playing, and hanging out with friends.